 I've given this some pretty thorough testing, and I think I understand the vanilla behavior.

 Creature behavior in this case is determined by their movement flag.
 Biped creatures and NPCs will follow the player between water and land.
 Flying and walking creatures won't follow the player into water, and swimming creatures won't follow to land.

 Combat continues even after the player leaves or enters the water if the player attacked the creature (whether they hit the creature or missed), or, I believe, if the creature completed an attack animation at least once, whether they hit the player or missed (maybe the check on the player is also if the animation completed, although I don't think the player can interrupt an attack animation).
 When in combat between water and land like this, the creature will turn to face the player if they have line of sight and will attack if they are within range, but they won't move to follow the player.

-#8 Updated by Miroslav Remák 3 months ago
+#8 Updated by Miroslav Remák over 1 year ago